NosicLin/Water_Flow_Shader/README.md

 So, feel free to use the code, modify it, optimize it, break it, do whatever you want; I hope this could be usefull for anyone is trying to recreate a such amazing effect in this darkest time working from home.
 You can share with me what have you done, I will be very happy to see your works!

 Enjoy and stay safe!

+PS.
+I will try to add a shaderGraph file soon in the project!
+So stay tunned!